 Address: 48 Salmon Hole Ln., Jamaica, Vermont

-4 The Long Trail
+4. The Long Trail

-Parking areas are at most of these crossings, but no formal hiker shuttle, so hikers need to make arrangements with friends, local taxi companies, or private shuttles.
-Trailside shelters and huts are available for camping along the way, but long distance hikers need to be prepared to carry everything with them.
+Parking areas are at most of these crossings, but there's no formal hiker shuttle, so hikers need to make arrangements with friends, local taxi companies, or private shuttles.
+Trailside shelters and huts are available for camping along the way, but long-distance hikers need to be prepared to carry everything with them.
 It is essential to be fully prepared and to have a copy of the most recent Guidebook of the Long Trail before setting out.

 Several sections are well-suited to overnight hikes.
 The section between Brandon and Middlebury Gaps is a popular two-day hike, and from Lincoln to Middlebury Gap is a three-day trip.
 One of the most scenic sections, from Lincoln Gap to the summit of Mt.
-Abraham, is a popular day hike, even though it means returning by the same trail.
-The Long Trail crosses a road, is a popular day hike.
+Abraham from the top of Lincoln Gap, where the Long Trail crosses a road, is a popular day hike.

-5 Camel's Hump
+5. Camel's Hump